 It was very interesting.
 The customs were so different.

 "Customs" are the social habits or traditions of a country, group of people or family, which have a long history.
 Notice the following:

-- It was difficult to adapt to the custom of eating with
+- It was difficult to adapt to the custom of eating with her hands.

 - It is a custom in our family to eat turkey on holiday.